scylladb/scylladb/docs/kb/perftune-modes-sync.rst

      nodetool drain
      sudo systemctl restart scylla-server

 #.
 Wait for the service to become up and running (similarly to how it is done during a :doc:`rolling restart </operating-scylla/procedures/config-change/rolling-restart>`).
+It may take a considerable amount of time before the node is in the UN state due to resharding.

 #.
 Continue to the next node.